Bill Clinton recovering from urological infection, aide says

 Associated Press

-The aide, who would not allow his name to be used, did not elaborate on the reason Clinton was in the ICU.
-He said Clinton had a urological infection that spread to his bloodstream, but is on the mend and never went into septic shock, a potentially life-threatening condition.
+The aide, who spoke to reporters at the hospital on the condition his name wasn’t used, did not elaborate on the reason Clinton was in the ICU.
+He said Clinton had a urological infection that spread to his bloodstream, but he is on the mend and never went into septic shock, a potentially life-threatening condition.

 Clinton was in good spirits and juggling books and watching TV coverage about his hospitalization, the aide said.
 Hillary Clinton was with him in the hospital, though not his daughter, Chelsea Clinton.
 There was no immediate word on any timeline for his release.

-President Joe Biden said Friday during remarks at a child care center that he’s been “exchanging calls” about Clinton and “he seems to be, God willing, doing well.”
+President Joe Biden said Friday during remarks at the University of Connecticut that he had spoken to Clinton and the former president “sends his best.”

-Clinton, 75, was admitted to the University of California Irvine Medical Center on Tuesday evening for a non-COVID-19-related infection, Clinton spokesman Angel Ureña said Thursday in a statement.
+“We’re all thinking about President Clinton today,” he said.
+“He’s always been the comeback kid.”

-“He is on the mend, in good spirits and is incredibly thankful to the doctors, nurses, and staff providing him with excellent care,” Ureña said.
+Later, Biden told reporters that Clinton is “not in any serious condition” and is “getting out shortly.”

 In the years since Clinton left the White House in 2001, the former president has faced health scares.
 In 2004, he underwent quadruple bypass surgery after experiencing prolonged chest pains and shortness of breath.
 He returned to the hospital for surgery for a partially collapsed lung in 2005, and in 2010 he had a pair of stents implanted in a coronary artery.